pivotal-pez/pezinventory/README.md

 $ git clone https://github.com/pivotal-pez/pezinventory.git && cd pezinventory
 ```

-Run the `init_developer_environment` script to copy the files from the samples directory into a local_wercker_configs in your project root.
+Run the `init_developer_environment` script to copy the files from the samples directory into a local_wercker_configs directory in your project root.

 ```
 $ ./init_developer_environment
 ```

 Configure and start a local docker environment.
-If you already have docker configured locally, you can safely ignore these steps.
+If you already have docker configured locally, you can safely ignore these next steps.
 The following steps show how to install and configure [docker-machine](http://docs.docker.com/machine/).
 All subsequent instructions will assume you are using docker-machine for your local docker environment.

 ```
 $ brew update